MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/Stretch-Cluster-Replication-Using-Shared-Storage.md

         > [!NOTE]
         > Storage Replica dismounts the destination volumes.
 This is by design.

-4. To change the log size from the default 8GB in Windows Server 2016, use **Set-SRGroup** on both the source and destination Storage Replica Groups.
+4. To change the log size from the default 8GB, use **Set-SRGroup** on both the source and destination Storage Replica Groups.
 For example, to set all logs to 2GB:

     ```PowerShell
     Get-SRGroup | Set-SRGroup -LogSizeInBytes 2GB